fommil/fpmortals/manuscript/wip.md

     def gen[A]: JsDecoder[A] = macro Magnolia.gen[A]
   }
 ~~~~~~~~

+A> In `.combine` we created a lookup `HashMap` to reduce the cost of linear
+A> searches.
+This pays off if there is more than 2 or 3 entries in the JSON.
+A> However, Scala's `HashMap` is especially slow to construct compared to Java's
+A> implementation, although is faster to look up.
+Field lookup, typically incurring
+A> one lookup per entry, often benefits from a wrapped Java `HashMap`.

 We call the `JsMagnoliaEncoder.gen` or `JsMagnoliaDecoder.gen` method from the
 companion of our data types.
 For example, the Google Maps API